• Skip to primary navigation

 Instructions

-• Preheat oven to 385° F. Grease a standard-size muffin pan or line with paper liners.
+• Preheat oven to 400° F. Grease a standard-size muffin pan or line with paper liners.
 Set aside.

 • In a large bowl, combine dry ingredients (flour, sugar, baking powder, and salt).
 Stir to combine.

-• Add melted butter, eggs, and buttermilk.
-Stir to combine.
-Just before combined, add the mini chocolate chips (adding them before the mixture is completely combined helps to keep them from sinking to the bottom during baking).
-Sprinkle the tops with raw sugar, if desired.
+• Add melted butter, beaten eggs, and buttermilk.
+Stir until almost combined, then add the mini chocolate chips (adding them before the mixture is completely combined helps to keep them from sinking to the bottom during baking).

 Enjoy!